excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 * Allow iFrame Embed block to be inside the callout and tipbox blocks.
 * Update Instructor Notes pattern to include additional contents.
 * Update Discussion pattern to include a "Prompt Suggestions" callout for the reply tab.
+* Update language on the home page pattern.
+* Fix an editing issue with iFrame Embed text area.

 ### 1.0.10 (03/12/2025) ###